 When it rains, it pours!
 Sometimes, it feels like everything is happening at once.
 During times of challenge, you may feel overwhelmed and defeated.
-However, in these moments, thinking about the situation in a different way can inspire you to keep moving forward.
+Shifting your perspective can help you find the strength to keep moving forward on tough parenting days.
 In this article, we'll explore how you can build emotional resilience by applying Dr. Martin Seligman's three Ps: Personalization, Pervasiveness, and Permanence.
-These concepts can help you face challenges with a fresh perspective, embrace your inner strength, and take it one day at a time.
+These concepts can help you view challenges in a new light, embrace your inner strength, and take it one day at a time.

-When faced with difficulties, we often blame ourselves entirely for the situation.
-We personalize the problem, assuming we are solely responsible for what went wrong.
-As a result, we carry unnecessary guilt and self-doubt, making it harder to find the motivation to move forward.
+When faced with difficulties, it's common to blame yourself entirely for the situation.
+When you personalize the problem, you assume you are solely responsible for what went wrong.
+As a result, you carry unnecessary guilt and self-doubt, making it harder to find the motivation to move forward.
 Instead, consider external factors that might have contributed to the challenge.

-For example, when we experience sudden changes in mood during pregnancy, we may ask ourselves, What is wrong with me?
-But we can show ourselves some self-compassion by considering the fact that it is the changing levels of pregnancy hormones that cause these shifts in mood and not any choice of our own.
+For example, when you experience sudden changes in mood during pregnancy, you may ask yourself, What is wrong with me?
+But you can show yourself some self-compassion by considering the fact that it is the changing levels of pregnancy hormones that cause these shifts in mood and not any choice of your own.

 During challenging times, it's easy to perceive the situation as all-encompassing, affecting every aspect of your life.
 This feeling of pervasiveness can make it hard to appreciate the good things happening elsewhere.